You probably have an idea of how to winterize your home. (And if not, we can help you with that!)

 2. Clear snow and debris from roof gutters so water can drain away.
-(This can be dangerous, so make an honest assessment of how comfortable you are with home improvement projects before you ascend any ladders.
+This can be dangerous, so make an honest assessment of how comfortable you are with home improvement projects before you ascend any ladders.
 Hire a handyman or contractor if you’re not up to the task.
 First time hiring someone to help?
 Read this list of tips for hiring a contractor.

-3. Make sure downspouts and sump pumps drain away from the house.
+3. Check downspouts and sump pumps.
+They should all drain away from the house.

 4. Grab your shovel.
 Shovel any excess snow away from downspouts, basement window wells and stairwells.

-5. Carefully brush heavy accumulations of snow and ice dams off the roof.
+5. Check the roof.
+Carefully brush heavy accumulations of snow and ice dams off the roof to avoid cave-ins.

-6. Clear your street storm sewer of debris and snow.
+6. Hit the street.
+Clear your street storm sewer of debris and snow.

 7. Check outside pipes for leaks and damage.